-When we think of where the health care industry is headed, we think of the major push towards interoperability and value-based care.
+When we think of where the healthcare industry is headed, we think of the major push towards interoperability and value-based care.
 Interoperability in the sense of achieving cross-platform accessibility, and value-based care in terms alternative payment models like capitation which incentivize care-based financial models.
-Major strides are being made, from new legislation, to new standards and payment models that focus on interoperability and value-based care.
+Major strides are being made, from new legislation to new standards and payment models that focus on interoperability and value-based care.
 One of the more exciting avenues is population health management (PHM), a method of analytics which allows providers to provide better care and reduce costs.

 What is Population Health Management?

-Population health management is the aggregation of data from multiple sources, such as electronic health records, quality reporting systems, and accountability care organizations, which are analyzed with the goal of reducing cost and providing better care.
-Health care analysts look at the data and come up with factors that may contribute to quality of care and cost.
+Population health management is the aggregation of data from multiple sources, such as electronic health records, quality reporting systems, and accountable care organizations, which are analyzed with the goal of reducing cost and providing better care.
+Health care analysts look at the data and come up with factors that may contribute to the quality of care and cost.
 Some of these may be:

 - Effectiveness in payment models for providers, such as capitation and fee-for-service